e271828e/Flight.jl/docs/notes/design/framework_spec.md

 continuous tier and pinned on the discrete).
-Rejected spellings: routing values under the leaf names `input_types`/`output_types` (a name-level pun — a discrete leaf's exact signature with alien value semantics, killing [§11.5](#115-assembly-declaration-type-based-class-by-declaration-shape)'s name-level class split); leaf-style *typed* faces plus face wires inside `connections` (the tier problem above, plus face/child namespace collisions and the weakest class marker); routing-as-wires with derived types and no face list (facehood implicit in wiring — publicity is never implicit, [§11.3](#113-visibility-the-contract-is-the-interface)).
+Rejected spellings: routing values under the leaf names `input_types`/`output_types` (a name-level pun — a discrete leaf's exact signature with alien value semantics, killing [§11.5](#115-assembly-declaration-type-based-class-by-declaration-shape)'s name-level class split); leaf-style *typed* faces plus face wires inside `child_connections` (the tier problem above, plus face/child namespace collisions and the weakest class marker); routing-as-wires with derived types and no face list (facehood implicit in wiring — publicity is never implicit, [§11.3](#113-visibility-the-contract-is-the-interface)).

-**Root slots fall out with no vocabulary**: at every non-root level an exported input face is fed by the parent's wire; at the root there is no parent, and the face *is* the write surface ([§9.3](#93-inbound-root-input-slots-claims-and-the-frozen-roster)). [§6.1](#61-connections-and-hierarchy)'s whole-tree obligation model states the complementary error rule.
+**Root slots fall out with no vocabulary**: at every non-root level an input face declared through `input_connections` is fed by the parent's wire; at the root there is no parent, and the face *is* the write surface ([§9.3](#93-inbound-root-input-slots-claims-and-the-frozen-roster)). [§6.1](#61-connections-and-hierarchy)'s whole-tree obligation model states the complementary error rule.
 An assembly never declares its external connections — those live in the parent that instantiates it, exactly as a leaf's do.

-**A worked assembly.** [§15.5](#155-the-strapdown-imu-integrate-and-dump-across-the-tier-boundary)'s IMU, spelled in full — a mixed-tier assembly exercising paths, exports and rates together:
+**A worked assembly.** [§15.5](#155-the-strapdown-imu-integrate-and-dump-across-the-tier-boundary)'s IMU, spelled in full — a mixed-tier assembly exercising paths, faces and rates together:

 ```julia
 struct IMU <: AbstractComponent